magepages/mpdocs/docs/admin-permissions/index.md

 - **Enable Restriction**: Allow/Disallow restriction for viewing or editing information of specific attributes
   - Select "No" to disable restriction
-  - Select **Allow For Specific Stores**: Admin can only view, edit information of sepcific attributes selected below.
+  - Select **Allow For Specific Product Attributes**: Admin can only view, edit information of sepcific attributes selected below.
-  - Choose **Deny For Specific Stores**: Admin can not view, edit information of sepcific attributes selected below.
+  - Choose **Deny For Specific Product Attributes**: Admin can not view, edit information of sepcific attributes selected below.

 #### 6. User Role